KaiPereira/The-World-in-Waves/README.md

 What's interesting is that all these waves in all of these bands, have different characteristics of how they're produced, how they interact and how we use them.

 I've split up this technical explainer into chapters.
-Each chapter will go into depth aboute the
+Each chapter will go into depth about their specific band of waves, and I've also provided a brief overview of what a wave actually is below!

 But before we dive into individual bands, we need to understand the mathematics that describe how waves actually work.